in

 Cream Granite Countertops (Types & Colors)

 There are tons of countertop materials to choose from for your next kitchen upgrade project.
-There’s quartz, marble, wood, tile, concrete, ceramic, limestone and many other natural and engineered stones.
+There are quartz, marble, wood, tile, concrete, ceramic, limestone, and many other natural and engineered stones.

 Why Use Cream Color Granite Countertops For Your Kitchen?

 And given the fact that granite is a natural stone and a viable investment, it also means that having it in the kitchen can easily increase your home’s resale value further down the road.
-It commands a much higher resale value compared to kitchen countertops that are made out of, say, porcelain or ceramic tiles, for example.
+It commands a much higher resale value than kitchen countertops made out of, say, porcelain or ceramic tiles, for example.

 It is highly heat resistant.
-What this translates to in the kitchen is that you wouldn’t have to worry too much about accidentally placing something hot on its surface as it won’t damage it at all.
+What this translates to in the kitchen is that you wouldn’t have to worry too much about accidentally placing something hot on its surface as it won’t damage it.

-Obviously, the expert recommendation is that you still use heat-resistant trivets and the like to further protect it but should you forget to do so, cream granite will not get damaged nor will it crack.
+The expert recommendation is that you still use heat-resistant trivets and the like to further protect it, but should you forget to do so, cream granite will not get damaged, nor will it crack.

-Its surface is scratch resistant.
-Even if it’s extremely smooth and polished, it scores quite high on the Mohs scale of hardness.
+Its surface is scratch-resistant.
+Even if it’s extremely smooth and polished, it scores quite high on the Mohs hardness scale.
 It ranks at a range of 6 to 7 out of a maximum hardness of 10.

-That makes it highly durable and it also means that any accidental impact with knives and other sharp objects in the kitchen wouldn’t be an issue at all.
-And of course, cream granite is highly hygienic.
+That makes it highly durable and means that any accidental impact from knives and other sharp objects in the kitchen wouldn’t be an issue.
+And, of course, cream granite is highly hygienic.
 Unlike the typical tile material which has joint connections and grout lines, granite has none.

 Cream Granite Countertop Colors

 However, white cream is slowly gaining some popularity.
-This is because of the fact that as opposed to an all-white granite color, cream white is less light and any marks or stains which are common in the kitchen wouldn’t be as visible versus all-white granite countertops in the kitchen.
+This is because cream white is less light than all-white granite, and any marks or stains that are common in the kitchen wouldn’t be as visible on all-white granite countertops in the kitchen.

 It’s sophisticated and quite unique and definitely something worth your time to consider during a renovation or remodel.